Diabetes type 2: should I take insulin?

 If you have a hypo you might feel drowsy, dizzy, or confused.
 You might even lose consciousness.
 This can be dangerous.
 But if you learn to recognise the warning signs, taking some glucose pills or having a sugary drink can keep you from having a bad hypo.

 It's useful if family members or close friends know what to do if you have a hypo or lose consciousness.

-It's a good idea if family members and close friends know how to use the kit, in case you can't give yourself the shot.
+It's a good idea if family members and close friends know how to use the kit, in case you can't give yourself the injection.

 Many people who take insulin wear an insulin bracelet or badge.
 These items can be marked with personal information that can help medical personnel in an emergency.